longtongster/environment/README.md

 this will update the environment.

+## List revisions

+Conda keeps track environment revisions.

+`conda list --revision`

+you can revert to a previous state using

+`conda install --revision <revision-number>`

+where <revision-number> is the revision you want to turn back to.

+The command will first display the packages that were installed after this revision and will be removed to go back to what the environment was, immediately before.

+Then the command will display all the packages that will be removed (the previous package in the environment.yml file and also their dependencies)

+**remark**:
+In some cases installation with conda are not always succesfull.
+Leaving them in the current environment might pollute your environment.
+This is a clear way to go back.

 ## Docker image

 An example to build the image `my-example` that creates a user `tommy` run the following command.